AnthonyQ98/concurrent_web_app/README.md

 # Concurrent Go Web Application Docker Image

 This Docker image hosts a concurrent Go web application.
-It's available on the public Docker Hub registry.
+It's available on the public Docker Hub registry here: https://hub.docker.com/repository/docker/devanthony/concurrent_golang_web_app/general

 ## How to use it?